ech1/lainonlife/README.md

 The `examples/` directory contains sample configuration for [nginx][], [Icecast][], [MPD][], [Crontab][], and [Systemd][].

-For those that use debian 10 to host lainonlife, you can follow this [tutorial](https://blog.void.yt/servers/lainradio/index.html).
+For those that use debian 10 to host lainonlife,

 Usage
 -----